Dr. Walter C. McCrone

 Throughout his remarkable and outstanding career as a pioneer in microscopy and microscopical techniques, McCrone received many other honors and awards.
 A few of these honors follow: in 1970, the Benedetti-Pichler award in microchemistry from the American Microchemical Society; in 1977 the Ernst Abbe Award of the New York Microscopical Society; in 1981 the Anachem Award of the Association of Analytical Chemists; in 1982, the Certificate of Merit from the Forensic Science Foundation; in 1984, the Distinguished Service Award (Paul Kirk Award) of the Criminalistics Section of the American Academy of Forensic Sciences; in 1988, the Madden Distinguished Service Award, VanderCook College of Music; in 1990, the Irving Selikoff Award of the National Asbestos Council; in 1990, the Founder’s Day Award and in 1991, the Roger Green Award of the California Association of Criminalists; in 1991, the Fortissimo Award, VanderCook College of Music; in 1993, the Public Affairs Award of the Chicago Section, American Chemical Society; in 1999, the Émile Chamot Award from the State Microscopical Society of Illinois, and just in June of 2002, he received the August Köhler Award from the State Microscopical Society of Illinois and is the only person to have received both of the Society’s awards.

-McCrone Research Institute is devoted to Dr. McCrone’s vision for the future and celebrates the dream that he lived and practiced every day: to increase the use of the light microscope through education, research and dissemination of knowledge.
+McCrone Research Institute is committed to Dr. McCrone’s vision for the future and celebrates the dream that he lived and practiced every day: to increase the use of the light microscope through education, research and dissemination of knowledge.